 Annually, amounts are being recovered to fund the Clean Energy Compliance Fund to be used in the future for clean energy technologies.
-As of December 31, 2023 and 2022, the regulatory liability balance was \$20 million and \$19 million, respectively.
+As of December 31, 2024 and 2023, the regulatory liability balance was \$21 million and \$20 million, respectively.

-(i) Southampton Visual Benefit Assessment
+(j) Southampton Visual Benefit Assessment

-LIPA has recorded the incremental costs to bury a portion of a transmission cable routed through the Town of Southampton as a regulatory asset, which is being recovered from certain customers of the Town in a visual benefit district over 20 years that began in 2009.
+LIPA has recorded the incremental costs to bury a portion of a transmission cable routed through the Town of Southampton as a regulatory asset, which is being recovered from certain customers of the Town in a visual benefit district.

-(j) Distributed Energy Resources
+(k) Distributed Energy Resources